manpagez: man pages & more

 passcred

-requires mechanisms which pass client credentials
+requires mechanisms which pass client credentials (and

-(and allows mechanisms which can pass credentials
+allows mechanisms which can pass credentials to do so).

 minssf=<factor>

-specifies the minimum acceptable security strength
+specifies the minimum acceptable security strength factor

-factor as an integer approximating the effective
+as an integer approximate to effective key length used

-ciphers.
+modern ciphers.
 The default is 0.

 maxssf=<factor>

-specifies the maximum acceptable security strength
+specifies the maximum acceptable security strength factor

-factor as an integer (see minssf description).
+as an integer (see minssf description).
+The default is

 maxbufsize=<factor>

-specifies the maximum security layer receive
+specifies the maximum security layer receive buffer size

-buffer size allowed.
+allowed.
 0 disables security layers.
+The default is

 SASL_NOCANON <on/true/yes/off/false/no>

-Do not perform reverse DNS lookups to canonicalize SASL
+Do not perform reverse DNS lookups to canonicalize SASL host

-host names.
+names.
 The default is off.

 GSSAPI OPTIONS